sutta » dn » Dīgha Nikāya 9

 Yasmiṁ, bhante, samaye manomayo attapaṭilābho hoti, moghassa tasmiṁ samaye oḷāriko attapaṭilābho hoti, mogho arūpo attapaṭilābho hoti;

-While in a mind-made reincarnation, are the substantial and formless reincarnations fictitious,
+When reincarnated in a mind-made life-form, are the solid and formless life-forms fictitious,

 manomayo vāssa attapaṭilābho tasmiṁ samaye sacco hoti.